About St. Ninian Cathedral

 Between the arches at the sides of the main isle ceiling are frescoes of the apostles and some early saints also by LeDuc.
 Amongst them, Saint John and Saint Cecilia are believed to be painted in reference to Raphael's work.
 The stations of the cross, painted on canvas affixed to the walls, are by LeDuc or one of his students.

 The large painting of Saint Ninian at the rear of the church on the “Epistle” side, is the oldest in the church.
 It was executed by and Italian artist, Apollonio, as a commission from Bishop Colin MacKinnon, and placed in the church of Saint Ninian on Main Street in 1857.
 The painting was moved to the Cathedral on its completion in 1874.
 Notice how the slave is depicted as being emancipated by Christian faith and placed on an equal level with his master, the highland chief.
 This painting was carefully restored by experts in 1957.
-The painting of the Blessed Virgin and St. Joseph over the side altars came to the Cathedral in 1876 as presents from the Very Rev. Canon Walsh of New Hampshire.

 Little now remains of the original sanctuary decoration; major changes were made in 1937.
 Originally there was a large stained-glass window in the sanctuary above the altar.
 This was removed and blocked to accommodate the addition of the vestry at the front of the church.
 The old wooden vestry was removed and replaced with one of stone similar to that in the main structure.
 Three of the panels of the large chancel window were relocated by the side altars and a new panel was added to balance the set.
 The original high wooden altar was replaced with one of North Grant stone topped by a dome or baladichino.
 Repainting and sanctuary alterations were carried out in 1974.